• Skip to primary navigation

 Dish of pineapple stuffing with a spoonful coming out.

 Pineapple stuffing is a tasty baked side dish that the whole family will love.
-This simple but flavor-packed dish is made with bread, eggs, pineapple, sugar, and cinnamon.
+This simple but flavor-packed dish, also called Pineapple Souffle, is made with bread, eggs, pineapple, sugar, and cinnamon.
 The inside is tender and soft, while the edges get beautifully crispy!
 Perfect with ham or other meats.

 Spoonful coming out of a dish of pineapple stuffing.